core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The most important components of DoC can be seen in {{fig-overview-arch}}: A DoC client tries to resolve DNS information by sending DNS queries carried within CoAP requests to a DoC server.
-That DoC server may or may not resolve that DNS information itself by using other DNS transports with an upstream DNS server.
+That DoC server is a stub resolver that resolves DNS information by using other DNS transports such as classic DNS {{-dns}}, DNS over HTTPS {{-doh}}, DNS over QUIC {{-doq}}, etc., with the upstream DNS infrastructure.
-The DoC server then replies to the DNS queries with DNS responses carried within CoAP responses.
+Using that information, the DoC server then replies to the queries of the DoC client with DNS responses carried within CoAP responses.

 Terminology